Personal Bond on Domestic Violence Charges

-Can my sons bond be reduced to a personal bond on his Oakland County misdemeanor domestic violence case if he has been in jail for 30 days
+Can my son’s bond be reduced to a personal bond on his Oakland County misdemeanor domestic violence case if he has been sitting in jail for a long time?

-I was hired on the case and we were in court later that same day.
-He was home for dinner that night and we are now working to achieve an extraordinary result for our client in the case.
-Given the amount of time the client served and some weaknesses we’ve discovered in the case, it is appearing very likely that we will be able to get the charge taken under advisement (so no conviction will ever enter against our client), we will be able convince the judge to order no additional incarceration as part of sentence in the case and a very, very short period of probation (we are trying for 30 days).
+Our client was home for dinner that night and we are now working to achieve an extraordinary result for our client in the case.
+Given the amount of time the client served and some weaknesses we’ve discovered in the case, it is appearing very likely that we will be able to get the charge taken under advisement (so no conviction will ever enter against our client), we will be able to convince the judge to order no additional incarceration as part of the sentence in the case and a very, very short period of probation (we are trying for 30 days).

-If you have a loved one who is in custody on a felony or misdemeanor cash or surety bond and a judge is denying a bond reduction, please feel free to contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 to consult with an experienced criminal bond reduction attorney.
-If you complete a Request for Assistance Form, a top Michigan Criminal Defense Attorney will promptly contact you.
+If you have a loved one who is in custody on a felony or misdemeanor cash or surety bond and a judge is denying a bond reduction, please feel free to contact LEWIS & DICKSTEIN, P.L.L.C. and consult with an experienced criminal bond reduction attorney.

 Michigan Court Rule 6.004(C):